 With the wings placed, you will now take that empty dubbing loop and gently pull it BACK over top of the fly.

 By doing this you are compacting that inner wing material and moving it away from the eye.
-Pull it back and bring your bobbin under the hook and up BEHIND the wings now before tying off that loop again.
+Pull the thread loop back, then bring your bobbin under the hook and up BEHIND the wings.

-I mean it..
-(Do it GENTLY!
+But do it gently and I mean it..
+(GENTLY!
 Because you will rip one off) I know..
 I have one winged spinners in a box right now.

 “Less is more”

-The motto when dubbing flies is “Less is more” since you can always add more.
-This statement has never been truer, than when it comes to wrapping dubbing around these wings.
+The motto when dubbing flies has always been “Less is more” and in this case it’s no different.
+You will also find that the statement has never been truer, than when it comes to wrapping dubbing around these wings.

 Thin dubbing loop.. light steady pressure..

-If that happens just back track, readjust the wings carefully and use less dubbing tighter to the thread.
+If that happens simply back track by readjusting the wings carefully and use less dubbing.
+Also keep the dubbing spun tighter to the thread.

-Finish your fly, sit back with that cold cup of coffee filled with deer hair..😑 and take a look at what you have accomplished!
-Ok.. so It may not be perfect, but it’s a starting point if you are someone who has never used this material before.
-So grab another hook, wing set and Have fun with it!
+Well?
+How does it look?
+Take a minute, sit back with that cold cup of coffee full of deer hair..😑 and give a once over to what you have accomplished!
+Ok.. so It may not be perfect, but it’s a starting point.
+And if you are someone who has never used this material before, you have achieved greatness!
+So grab another hook and wing set and Have fun with it!